Cistercian architecture

 Cistercian architecture is a style of architecture associated with the churches, monasteries and abbeys of the Roman Catholic Cistercian Order.
-It was heavily influenced by Abbot Bernard of Clairvaux (d.
+It was heavily influenced by Bernard of Clairvaux (d.
 1153), who believed that churches should avoid superfluous ornamentation so as not to distract from prayer.
-Cistercian architecture was simple and utilitarian.
 Although a few images of religious subjects were allowed, such as the crucifix, elaborate figures common in medieval churches were prohibited.
-Bernard noted their capacity for distracting monks in a famous letter.
-Early Cistercian architecture shows a transition between Romanesque and Gothic architecture.
 Later abbeys were constructed in Renaissance and Baroque styles, which were more ornate by nature.